Enhancing Cybersecurity in Automotive IT Support: Strategies and Innovations

 Risks associated with EV charging infrastructure

 Unauthorized access to charging networks may result in billing fraud, customer data breaches, and even vehicle tampering.
-Businesses overseeing large fleets face heightened risks if attackers target multiple chargers at once.
+Businesses managing large fleets face heightened risks if attackers target multiple chargers at once.
 Without proper cybersecurity measures in place, these vulnerabilities could lead to downtime and financial losses.

 Emerging Cybersecurity Risks